-If you are worried that you are unable to follow this rehabilitation plan, are experiencing pain or symptoms other than at the site of the original injury or surrounding area, or have any questions, then please contact us for advice using the contact details on the back of this booklet.
+After a shoulder dislocation there is an increased chance that it may happen again, depending on factors such as your age and how you injured it.
+If your shoulder dislocates again, A&E should refer you back to us for further management.
+If you are worried that you are unable to follow the rehabilitation plan, are experiencing pain or symptoms other than at the site of the original injury or surrounding area, have pins and needles down your arm / hand, are struggling to move your arm at all, or have any questions, then please contact us for advice using the contact details on the back of this booklet.